Fostering in Norwich and Norfolk with AFA

 Why choose AFA Fostering in Norwich and Norfolk?

-We believe in getting to know both the children and our foster parents on a personal level, to ensure that each child is matched with the family who can best provide them with a stable, supportive, and loving environment.
-Our values of “Quality, Integrity, Respect” underpin everything we do, and as an independently run agency, you can trust that the children’s welfare is always our top priority.
+We want to get to know both the children and our foster parents on a personal level.
+This ensures that each child is matched with the family who can best provide them with a stable, supportive, and loving environment.
+Our values of “Quality, Integrity, Respect” underpin everything we do.
+As an independent fostering agency, you can trust that the children’s welfare is always our top priority.

 Remember, we’re here to support you every step of the way.
-Our experienced team is available 24/7 to provide help, advice, and a listening ear, and through our comprehensive training and support programme, you’ll gain the confidence and skills to make a real difference in a child’s life.
+Our team is always here to help and support you.
+With our training and support, you will gain the skills and confidence to make a positive impact on a child’s life.

 Why Choose AFA?